yumc-afk/SkyRL/skyrl-gym/README.md

 A library of RL environments for LLMs implemented with the Gymnasium API.

+## Key Features

+- Simple `Environment` interface following the Gynasium API.
+- Library of ready-built environments for math, code, search, and text-to-SQL.
+- A reusable `tool` interface.
+Developers can implement a tool once, and use it across any environment.
+- Supports multi-tool environments

 ## Installation

 You can install the latest release from PyPI: